ARMmbed/mbed-os-5-docs/docs/api/storage/FlashSimBlockDevice.md

   - _bd_           -  Block device to back the FlashSimBlockDevice.
   - _erase\_value_ -  Value given to each byte of the erase unit following an erase operation (defaults to 0xFF).

+To configure this class, please see our [BlockDevice configuration documentation](/docs/v5.10/reference/configuration-storage.html#blockdevice-default-configuration).

 ### FlashSimBlockDevice class reference